-City of Rochester, New Hampshire NOV 1 0 2021 OFFICE OF THE CITY CLERK 31 Wakefield Street • Rochester, NH 03867CITY CLERK'S OFFICE FAX (603) 509-1915 PHONE (603) 332-2130ROCHESTER, NH
+City of Rochester, New Hampshire NOV 1 0 2021

+OFFICE OF THE CITY CLERK

+31 Wakefield Street • Rochester, NH 03867 CITY CLERK'S OFFICE FAX (603) 509-1915 PHONE (603) 332-2130 ROCHESTER, NH

-STATEMENT OF INTEREST % BOARD AND COMMISSION MEMBERSHIP
+STATEMENT OF INTEREST SOME BOARD AND COMMISSION MEMBERSHIP

-POSITION DESIRED: Historis District Commission NEW X RE-APPOINTMENT REGULAR ALTERNATE X NAME: James Connos STREET ADDRESS: 11 Gagne Street, Rochester, NH.
-ZIP 03867 TELEPHONE:(H) 603-834-5427 E-MAIL Jungle @)metro Cast. net REGISTERED VOTER: (CIRCLE ONE) YES NO WARD Statement of Interest/Experience/Background/Qualifications, Etc. (This section need not be completed, but any information provided will be given to all City Councilors and will be available for public inspection).
+POSITION DESIRED: Historis D. Strict Compission NEW X RE-APPOINTMENT REGULAR ALTERNATE X NAME: James Connor STREET ADDRESS: 11 Gagne Street, Rochester, NH.
+TELEPHONE: (H) 603-834-5427 TELEPHONE: (H) 603-834-5427 E-MAIL Jungle @) metro Cost.
+Net REGISTERED VOTER: (CIRCLE ONE) YES NO WARD 4 Statement of Interest/Experience/Background/Qualifications, Etc. (This section need not be completed, but any information provided will be given to all City Councilors and will be available for public inspection).
 (Additional sheets/information may be attached, if desired; please do not write on the back of this form.)
-Iwould Like to help Preserve the beauty of Rochester and Maintain the Architectural Look Rochester and Maintain the Architectural Look of our City buildings.
+Iwould Like to help Preserve the beauty of Rochester and Maintain the Architectural Look of our City buildings.
 If this is an application for reappointment to a position, please list all training sessions you have attended relative to your appointed position.

-I certify that I am 18 years of age or older:\ pomes !
+I understand that: (1) this application will be presented to the Rochester City Council only for the position specified above and not for subsequent vacancies on the same board; (2) the Mayor and/or City Council may nominate someone who has not filed a similar application; and (3) this application will be available for public inspection.
+I certify that I am 18 years of age or older: